Quantedge Foundation

 At Cambridge, I intend to take advanced econometric modules, as this would equip me with skills to carry out more sophisticated empirical research, should I decide to pursue a PhD in the future.

-You have been volunteering with The Access Project for close to a year now.
+You have been volunteering with The Access Project (TAP) for close to a year now.

-Given the significant impact the programme had on me, I decided to volunteer as a tutor so that I could pay that same support forward to other students.
+Given the significant impact the programme had on me, I decided to volunteer as a tutor so that I could pay it forward.
 I have been volunteering for close to a year now and look forward to continuing this throughout my studies in Cambridge.

 Picture